-NFL Free Agency: Latest Day One Deals For Vikings, Jaguars, Eagles, And Browns
+NFL Free Agency: Latest Day One Deals For Vikings, Jaguars, Eagles And Browns

-NFL Free Agency Day One featured deals from the Minnesota Vikings, Jacksonville Jaguars, and Philadelphia Eagles.
+NFL Free Agency Day One featured deals from the Minnesota Vikings, Jacksonville Jaguars and Philadelphia Eagles.

-What did these franchises do when free agents were officially able to sign with NFL teams on March 9?
+What did these franchises do when free agents were officially able to sign with free agents on March 9?

 Here are details on contracts for Rhett Ellison, A.J.
-Bouye, Calais Campbell, Alshon Jeffery, Torrey Smith, Kevin Zeitler, Kenny Britt, and more.
+Bouye, Calais Campbell, Alshon Jeffery, Torrey Smith, Kevin Zeitler, Kenny Britt and more.

 Minnesota Vikings